mmguinness/Bank_tech_test/README.md

 # Bank_tech_test

 ## Description
-Second submission for Bank tech test.
 A simple program to emulate a bank account.
-This project is for demonstrating basic TDD and OOP principles, for tech test practise.
+This is a practice project for demonstrating basic TDD and OOP principles.
 The project is in Ruby and can be run locally in irb.

 * Acceptance criteria demonstrated in IRB: